 You can use the state form, or you can just use a company letterhead and request it.

-If you’re going to do it yourself, we recommend faxing in the order to Delaware at 302-739-3812 and putting your company info, name, Delaware entity number, and CC payment on the letter.
-You can also use the pdf here: certificate of good standing order form
+If you’re going to do it yourself, we recommend filing online at the Delaware Division of Corporation’s website.
+You can also use the pdf here and file by mail: certificate of good standing order form

 You can also mail in the request to: